codefellows/seattle-code-301n24/curriculum/class-03/facilitator/README.md

 ### passing-functions-as-props

 - **Why** (5 min)
-  - at times the child component needs to interact with information in the parent compoent
+  - at times the child component needs to interact with information in the parent component
   - at times the child component needs a way to update state in the parent component
 - **What** (10 min)
-  - the parent component sends a function into the child component on the props that will allow the child component to interact with inforamtion in the parent component by invoking that function.
+  - the parent component sends a function into the child component on the props that will allow the child component to interact with information in the parent component by invoking that function.
 - **How** (50 min)
   - Demonstrate this concept via the demo: passing-functions
   - Be aware that this concept is really challenging for students to wrap their heads around so spend lots of time following the flow of information from the parent component to the child component and back up to the parent component.
 Use a lot of whiteboard drawings.